bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Arduino-Code/libraries/Nefitserial/README.md

 This leaves us with detecting the BREAK when it occurs.
 For this I have no easy workaround at the moment.

 ## Can we port your sketch/concept to the ESP?
 This will require some work, but it is possible.
-To get you going:
+To get you started:

 ### ESP8266
 The ESP8266 has a detection method for the BREAK signal. <br>See the ESP UART documentation section 'Error detection interrupt'.<br>